JunkyByte/Cloud-Basic-2023/Tutorials/VirtualMachine/UTM/README.md

 10.0.2.15
 ```

 This is the default IP address assigned by your network DHCP.
 Note that this IP address is dynamic and can change or worst still, get assigned to another machine.
-But for now, you can connect to this IP from your host machine via SSH.

 Now install some useful additional packages: